-ONE: Textile and Apparel Production is the Fourth Largest Industry in Mexico
+One: Textile and Apparel Production Is the Fourth Largest Industry in Mexico

-Mexico is committed to the textile and apparel industry: According to the International Trade Administration, Mexico's textile and apparel industry accounts for 6 percent of the country's gross domestic product and 20 percent of all manufacturing employment in Mexico: this equates to employing almost 415,000 workers serving 22,000 apparel companies in 2013.
+According to the International Trade Administration, Mexico's textile and apparel industry accounts for 6 percent of the country's gross domestic product and 20 percent of all manufacturing employment in Mexico: this equates to employing almost 415,000 workers serving 22,000 apparel companies in 2013.

 Miguel Angel Andreu, a leading Mexican textile and apparel consultant, writes that the Mexican apparel and garment industry is increasingly using its low costs and proximity to the US to counter the messaging used by Chinese firms.
-“Manufacturers are focusing on their ability to offer flexibility and fast turnaround times, especially as US buyers appear increasingly reluctant to source high volumes of clothing from China due to the continuing uncertainty in the US market.”

 Mexican clothing producers are working increasingly closely with brands in the US to help meet specific requirements, and that a growing number of suppliers are offering full package manufacturing, particularly for denim, which is Mexico's leading apparel export, and T-shirts.

 Mexico has a number of favorable trade agreements with other countries, especially the U.S. – Mexico – Canada Agreement (USMCA), which make it an attractive location for nearshore manufacturing.

 USMCA is a trilateral trade agreement that replaced the North American Free Trade Agreement (NAFTA).
 The agreement is beneficial for the textile and apparel industry in Mexico because it creates a more predictable and stable trade environment, which can help to mitigate risks and increase profitability.